 WP.29 and the subsidiary Working Parties should opt for the quickest procedure to implementing any necessary amendments, with due consideration of the normal procedures to amend UNECE Regulations (TRANS/WP29/1044).
-Wherever possible, the necessary amendments should be dealt with by the way of a Corrigendum.

 B. New technologies development

 Developments in vehicle technology can on occasions lead to conflicts with existing regulatory texts and potentially stifle innovation of safer, cleaner, quieter and more secure road vehicles.
 Contracting Parties recognize that this is to be avoided wherever possible and agree to consider, under exceptional circumstances, special applications to deal with these new technologies.